-A student who is not in attendance for 14 consecutive calendar days (including weekends), will be withdrawn from the program on the 14th day unless the student notifies First Institute they are returning to class.
-If a student has an emergency situation where they will not be able to attend class for 14 days, students may request a leave of absence, not to exceed 180 days.
-Scheduled breaks of five days or more are not included in the 14 day no attendance calculation.
+A student who is not in attendance for 14 consecutive calendar days (including weekends), will be administratively withdrawn from the program, unless the student notifies First Institute they are returning to class.
+If a student has an emergency situation where they will not be able to attend class for two weeks or longer, students may request a temporary leave as outlined in the Leave of Absence Policy.
+Scheduled breaks of five days or more are not included in the 14 day calculation.